Beanalini/Portfolio/README.md

 # Portfolio Challenge

-This challenge is course work for week 2, Module 2 set by the University of Birmingham and Trilogy Ltd's Coding Bootcamp.
+This challenge forms part of the course work for week 2, Module 2 set by the University of Birmingham and Trilogy Ltd's Coding Bootcamp.